konflux-ci/build-definitions/README.md

 Mocking commands is possible similar to the release service catalog repository.
 For more details and example, refer [here](https://github.com/konflux-ci/release-service-catalog/blob/development/CONTRIBUTING.md#mocking-commands-executed-in-task-scripts).

-### Prerequisites for running task test locally
+### Prerequisites for running task tests locally

 - Upstream [konflux-ci installed](https://github.com/konflux-ci/konflux-ci?tab=readme-ov-file#bootstrapping-the-cluster) on a kind cluster
 - [tkn](https://github.com/tektoncd/cli) installed
 - jq installed

-You can run the test script locally and to run tests for a particular task, pass the task directories as arguments, e.g.
+You can run the test script locally.
+To run tests for a particular task, pass the task directories as arguments, e.g.
 ```
 ./.github/scripts/test_tekton_tasks.sh task/git-clone/0.1
 ```
-This will install the task and run all test pipelines matching `tests/test-*.yaml` under task directory.
+This will install the task and run all test pipelines matching `tests/test-*.yaml` under the task directory.

 Another option is to run one or more tests directly by specifying them as arguments:
 ```
-./.github/scripts/test_tekton_tasks.sh tasks/git-clone/tests/test-git-clone-run-with-tag.yaml
+./.github/scripts/test_tekton_tasks.sh task/git-clone/0.1/tests/test-git-clone-run-with-tag.yaml
 ```
 It will then run only the specified test pipeline.